215-967-9070

 2. Notifying Your Spouse: The other spouse receives legal notice of the filing and gets an opportunity to respond to the complaint.

-3. Resolving Critical Matters: Both parties must address parenting schedules and custody, child support, spousal maintenance, and the division of assets and debts.
+3. Resolving Critical Matters: Both parties must work through child custody and parenting schedules, child support, spousal support, and the division of marital assets and debts underPennsylvania’s equitable distribution standard (§3502) — each area governed by its own legal standard under Pennsylvania law.

 4. Finding Agreement: Resolution can come through direct negotiation between spouses, facilitated mediation sessions with a neutral professional, or court hearings in which a judge decides contested issues.